 For me, one area that I shut down was my writing.
 I blanketed all of this under 'humility' for a long time.
-But in reality, I felt like work to share my voice, and really allow my writing out there as a gift.
+But in reality, it wasn’t humility, I was keeping myself small because it felt easier.
 The internal dialogue goes like this: what if I rub someone the wrong way?
 Who am I to speak about this?
 What if no one cares?
 What if i'm not qualified enough? (....as if you can ever not be qualified to share from your heart).

 But the truth is: with anything big-hearted, someone will judge you, and that is exactly the whole point: you stay in your power, despite what anything thinks.